hermangroup/docs/governance/understanding.rst

 governing the blockchain, where budgets for specific projects are proposed, then the masternodes as a whole vote on them.
 Each project, if it passes, is added to the total budget and paid directly from the blockchain to the person doing the work.
-This allows Dash to hire core developers and pay them directly after approval of the work in a decentralized fashion.
+This allows Historia to hire core developers and pay them directly after approval of the work in a decentralized fashion.